edtadros/icloud-nosync/README.md

 <img width="1280" height="640" alt="iCloudNoSync" src="https://github.com/user-attachments/assets/4890deab-cb62-448a-8901-224bbe50457d" />

-This repository provides a Zsh function called `nosync` that allows you to easily mark files or folders (e.g., `node_modules`) as excluded from iCloud Drive syncing.
+This repository provides a standalone Zsh script called `nosync` that allows you to easily mark files or folders (e.g., `node_modules`) as excluded from iCloud Drive syncing.
 It uses an undocumented but reliable `xattr` attribute (`com.apple.fileprovider.ignore#P`) to keep items local to your Mac, preventing unnecessary uploads and saving iCloud storage.

 This is particularly useful for developers with projects in iCloud-synced folders like Documents or Desktop, where large temporary folders like `node_modules` can bloat your sync.